General

 • Location

-• Changes to tech stacks within companies.
+• Recent changes to company tech stacks

 Additionally, you could use account-based marketing (ABM) tactics to ensure you land in the inboxes of companies that other departments (like marketing/sales) are also focused on targeting and engaging.